kisslinux/kisslinux.github.io/site/pages/install.md

 ## Install KISS

-At this stage your disks should be setup and mounted to `/mnt`.
+At this stage your disks should be setup and fully mounted to `/mnt`.

 Download the latest release.